Last Updated on by

 If you know me, or read my blog, you’ll know I love to visit lots of cities in any one trip.
 I did this in Dusseldorf and Cologne in an earlier trip to Germany.

-From Hamburg to Berlin by bus, use the Flixbus option like we did.
+From Hamburg to get to Berlin by bus on a budget, use the Flixbus option like we did.
 Leaving Hamburg we took a bus from the central bus station which is located conveniently outside the Central Train Station.

 It’s a great cheap alternative to long distance trains.
 I would recommend taking a bus from Hamburg to Berlin rather than the pricier train option.

-Once you have taken the bus from Hamburg to Berlin, Germany.
+Once you have taken the bus from Hamburg to the city of Berlin, Germany.
 You will arrive in one of the many bus stations in the city of Berlin.

 Take the train towards Berlin city centre, it’s worth buying a day pass for the S-Bahn and U-Bahn for €7.
 This will allow you to shoot around this city all day and utilise your time.